37 Different Types of Wasps in Georgia

 It is also an excellent pollinator and is known to visit numerous types of plants throughout the season.

-During the summer months, this wasp builds nests from clay or mud, forming a small pot-like structure attached to a twig or stem.
+During the summer, this wasp builds nests from clay or mud, forming a small pot-like structure attached to a twig or stem.

 Inside the nest are several cells, each containing an individual egg.

-Once hatched, the larvae will feed on other insects, such as caterpillars, aphids, and spiders, before emerging as an adult.
+Once hatched, the larvae will feed on other insects, such as caterpillars, aphids, and spiders, before adulthood.

 This species is a solitary wasp, meaning it does not live in colonies and does not cause any harm to humans.